rlite/rlite/README.md

 for the enrollee IPCP.
 These daemons need their configuration that must be prepared by the administrator in addition to the RINA configuration.

-For the sake of simplicity, in this tutorial we use only two nodes, with one of them acting as AP, and the other acting as client station.
+For the sake of simplicity, in this tutorial we use only two nodes, each having its own WiFI NIC; one of them acts as an AP, while the other is a client station.
 On top of the shim-wifi DIF we stack a normal DIF to provide complete services to the applications; the shim-wifi inherits the limitations of the shim-eth (e.g. only a single flow supported between two nodes in the DIF), that is used to implement its datapath.

-On the AP side, the following *hostapd* configuration file can be stored in `/etc/hostapd/rlite.conf` (you should replace `wlp2s0` with your local WiFi interface name):
+On the AP side, the following *hostapd* configuration file can be stored in `/etc/hostapd/rlite.conf`:

     interface=wlp2s0
     ssid=rinawlanpwd.DIF